DagogoOrifama/Embedded-System-Communication-Demonstrator/README.md

 ## Acknowledgements
 Thanks to the supervisor, assessors, friends, and family for their support and contributions to the success of this project.
 Special thanks to Shell Petroleum Development Company (SPDC) Nigeria for financial support.

+## How to Use
+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Open each project directory and follow the instructions for building and flashing the firmware to the respective microcontrollers.
+4. Use the selector switches to choose the desired communication protocol.
+5. Use the rotary switch to send control data and observe the output on the 7-segment display.

+## License
+This project is licensed under the MIT License - see the **LICENSE** file for details.

 ## Author
 **Dagogo Gowin Orifama**